nfisher23/nickolasfisher.com/content/blog/How-to-do-a-Rolling-Upgrade-of-an-Elasticsearch-Cluster-Using-Ansible.md

 ```

 That role is still a WIP, and in fact I changed the discovery IP addresses to be 192.168.56.101-103, hardcoded in the configuration file.
-To demonstrate a minimum viable product for this example I&#39;ll reuse that **molecule/default/molecule.yml** platform&#39;s section:
+To demonstrate a minimum viable product for this example I'll reuse that **molecule/default/molecule.yml** platform's section:

 ```yaml
 platforms: